TrushaParam/Sign-Language-Classification/README.md

 This repository contains a project focused on recognizing and classifying sign language gestures using machine learning techniques.
 The project is implemented in Python and uses popular libraries such as TensorFlow, Keras, and OpenCV.

 ## Overview
 This project is designed to address the challenge of recognizing sign language gestures, which is a critical step toward facilitating communication for individuals with hearing or speech impairments.
-The project leverages computer vision and deep learning to analyze hand gestures captured in images or real-time video streams.
+The project leverages computer vision and deep learning to analyze hand gestures captured in images.
 By training a convolutional neural network (CNN) on a dataset of labelled sign language gestures, the system can accurately identify and classify different signs.
 Additionally, the integration with OpenCV enables real-time gesture detection, making it a practical tool for real-world applications such as translation devices or assistive technologies.

 ## Features
 - **Data Preprocessing:** Efficient image data handling for training and testing.